K. Armstrong

 K. Armstrong (31 January 1972 – 5 July 2024) was an Indian lawyer and politician from the state of Tamil Nadu.
 He was the state president of Tamil Nadu unit of the Bahujan Samaj Party.
 An Ambedkarite Buddhist, Armstrong was known as a prominent Dalit social and political activist in the state.

 He was assassinated outside his residence on 5 July 2024.
-His murder sent shockwaves across Tamil Nadu politics which triggered demand for justice and questions on ongoing violence against Dalits.
+His murder led to protests and public demonstrations in parts of Tamil Nadu, with Dalit organisations and political leaders demanding justice and highlighting violence against Dalits.

-Early life
+Early and Personal life

 Armstrong was born and brought up in Chennai’s Perambur to M. Krishnan and Lily.
 His father was a supporter of Periyar and Dravida Kazhagam.
 After studying law from Sri Venkateswara University, Tirupati, he began practising in the Chennai courts.
+Armstrong enrolled with the Bar Council of Tamil Nadu in 2009, a year after his childhood friend Porkodi had registered.
+On 6 March 2016, he married Porkodi (born 8 August 1974) in a ceremony attended by 50 Buddhist monks from various South Asian countries; on the same occasion, he embraced Buddhism.
+On 14 March 2023, the couple had a daughter named Savitribai, after seven years of marriage.

 Political career

 In 2000, he joined active politics with the Puratchi Bharatham Katchi under the leadership of Poovai Murthy.
 In 2006, he contested as an independent candidate and was elected from a ward in North Chennai as a councillor in the Chennai Municipal Corporation elections.
 Subsequently he joined the BSP on 24 September 2007 and was made the state unit president.

 In 2011, he contested unsuccessfully against then deputy chief minister M.K Stalin in the assembly elections from Kolathur.
 He was the state president of Bahujan Samaj Party for 17 years from 2007 till his death.